codingpajamas/codingpajamas.github.io/_posts/2015-06-30-prototyping-angularjs-project-with-httpserver-and-jsonserver.md

 ## Creating our Angularjs Application

-So after all these setup, let's now build our angularjs application by writing some code in ```app.js``` .
+So after all these setups, let’s build our angularjs application by writing some code in ```app.js```.

 ~~~javascript
 'use strict';